matteocrippa/awesome-swift/README.md

 ### Logging
 *Utilities for writing to and reading from the device log*

+* [AEConsole](https://github.com/tadija/AEConsole) - Customizable Console UI overlay with debug log on top of your iOS App.
 * [CleanroomASL](https://github.com/emaloney/CleanroomASL) 🐧 — Low-level Swift API for writing to and reading from the Apple System Log daemon.
 * [CleanroomLogger](https://github.com/emaloney/CleanroomLogger) 🐧 — Configurable and extensible high-level logging API that is simple, lightweight and performant.
 * [Duration](https://github.com/SwiftStudies/Duration) 🐧 - Lightweight logging library focused on reporting timings for operations.